shuvo-paul/shuvo-paul.github.io/src/lib/md/projects/01-invoice-generator.md

 externalURL: //simple-invoice-generator.vercel.app/
 ---

 A web app to to generate invoice and export it as PDF.
 All data will be saved in localStorage.
-So data won't be lost with refresh.
+So data won't be lost on refresh.